acdh-oeaw/apis-core-rdf/docs/source/configuration.md

 to your `settings.MIDDLEWARE` list.
 To activate the maintenance mode once the middleware is enabled, simply create a file `apis_maintenance` in the directory the main Django process runs in.
-The path of the maintenance file can be changed in the settings:
+The path of the maintenance file can be changed in settings:
 `APIS_MAINTENANCE_FILE = "path of the file"`